Alpena in Alpena County, Michigan — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.

 Location.
 45° 3.991′ N, 83° 26.036′ W. Marker is in Alpena, Michigan, in Alpena County.
-Marker can be reached from West Fletcher Street west of Commercial Street, on the left when traveling north.
+It can be reached from West Fletcher Street west of Commercial Street, on the left when traveling north.
 Marker is located along the Alpena Bi-Path, on the west side of the U.S. Fish & Wildlife complex, beside the Thunder Bay River.
 Touch for map.
 Marker is at or near this postal address: 480 West Fletcher Street, Alpena MI 49707, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A Shipbuilding Revolution (here, next to this marker); Fast Steel Flyer: The Bulk Freighter Grecian (within shouting distance of this marker); Steaming Open the Frontier (about 300 feet away, measured in a direct line); Research Vessels (about 400 feet away); Rising from the Ashes: The New Orleans (about 400 feet away); The Fletcher Coal Piers (about 500 feet away); Propellers (about 500 feet away); The Loss of the Pewabic (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: A Shipbuilding Revolution (here, next to this marker); Fast Steel Flyer: The Bulk Freighter Grecian (within shouting distance of this marker); Steaming Open the Frontier (about 300 feet away, measured in a direct line); Research Vessels (about 400 feet away); Rising from the Ashes: The New Orleans (about 400 feet away); The Fletcher Coal Piers (about 500 feet away); Propellers (about 500 feet away); The Loss of the Pewabic (about 500 feet away).
 Touch for a list and map of all markers in Alpena.

 More about this marker.
 Marker is a large composite plaque, mounted waist-high on a metal supporting rack.

 Credits.
-This page was last revised on November 24, 2020.
+This page was last revised on December 18, 2025.
 It was originally submitted on August 21, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 126 times since then and 25 times this year.
+This page has been viewed 263 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on August 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.